lukstafi/navi-parens/README.md

 See the ![changelog file](https://marketplace.visualstudio.com/items/lukstafi.navi-parens/changelog) for a detailed list of features and changes!

-The main features that are still missing are multiple cursors support and multicharacter delimiters support.
+The main feature that is still missing is multiple cursors support.

 ### 0.9